 We are ready to be your partner as your children advance through elementary school, middle school and high school.
 Welcome to the MPS family!

-For more information on the Kindergarten Enrollment Fair, call (414) 475-8448.
+For more information, call (414) 475-8448.
 Additional information about enrolling in MPS is available online at mpsmke.com/EnrollMPS.

 Why is Kindergarten Important?